Expensify/App/CONTRIBUTING.md

-# Contributing to Expensify.cash
+# Contributing to Expensify
 Welcome!
-Thanks for checking out Expensify.cash and for taking the time to contribute!
+Thanks for checking out Expensify and for taking the time to contribute!

 ## Getting Started
-If you would like to become an Expensify.cash contributor, the first step is to read this document in it's entirety.
+If you would like to become an Expensify contributor, the first step is to read this document in its entirety.
 The second step is to review the README guidelines [here](https://github.com/Expensify/Expensify.cash/blob/main/README.md) for a general overview of the code repository (i.e. how to run the app locally, testing, storage, etc).
 Please read both documents before asking questions, as it may be covered within the documentation.

 #### Test Accounts
-You can create as many accounts as needed in order to test your changes directly from [expensify.cash](https://expensify.cash/).
+You can create as many accounts as needed in order to test your changes directly from [the app](https://expensify.cash/).
 An initial account can be created when logging in for the first time, and additional accounts can be invited by entering a valid email or phone in the "Find or start a chat" input then tapping the avatar.

-**Note**: When testing chat functionality in Expensify Cash please do this between accounts you or your fellow contributors own - **do not test chatting with Concierge**, as this diverts to our customer support team.
+**Note**: When testing chat functionality in the app please do this between accounts you or your fellow contributors own - **do not test chatting with Concierge**, as this diverts to our customer support team.
 Thank you.

 ## Code of Conduct
 This project and everyone participating in it is governed by the Expensify [Code of Conduct](https://github.com/Expensify/Expensify.cash/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [contributors@expensify.com](mailto:contributors@expensify.com).